 Puran forwarded a guest book to me which was difficult to lift due to its size and weight.
 It would take a full day to go through all the comments from hundreds of people who have written their great experiences in the pub.
 The book is a great testimony of the pub's long journey to its fame.

-Once I asked Puran, if there are any bad memories associated with the pub which he wants to forget.
-That's when I learned that this pub was once completely destroyed by fire.
+Once I asked Puran, if there were any bad memories associated with the pub which he wanted to forget.
+That's when I learned that the original pub was once completely destroyed by fire.
 He went through terrible time virtually losing all his life's savings.
 He had to gradually rebuild it.
-You will still find a board in the backyard saying "Under Construction".
-That probably explains why there is still no proper toilet in the pub.

-In my last visit to the pub, I asked Puran who would keep running the show after he retires.
+During the visit to the pub when I had chatted with Puran for the last time, I asked... who would keep running the show after he retired.
 He said "Somebody will come along.
 It won't be my children.
 They won't come.
 They are happy where they are, neither I would want them to run this".

 12noon to 10pm (can stretch to 11pm occasionally).
 No cards, only cash.